hassio-addons/addon-tailscale/tailscale/DOCS.md

 ### Option: `login_server`

-This option lets you specify you to specify a custom control server instead of the default (`https://controlplane.tailscale.com`).
+This option lets you to specify a custom control server instead of the default (`https://controlplane.tailscale.com`).
 This is useful if you are running your own Tailscale control server, for example, a self-hosted [Headscale] instance.

-### Option: `userspace_networking`

-The add-on uses [userspace networking mode][tailscale_info_userspace_networking] to make your Home Assistant instance (and optionally the local subnets) accessible within your tailnet.

-When not set, this option is enabled by default.

-If you need to access other clients on your tailnet from your Home Assistant instance, disable userspace networking mode, which will create a `tailscale0` network interface on your host.

-If you want to access other clients on your tailnet even from your local subnet, execute steps 2 and 3 as described on [Site-to-site networking][tailscale_info_site_to_site].

-In case your local subnets collide with subnet routes within your tailnet, your local network access has priority, and these addresses won't be routed toward your tailnet.
-This will prevent your Home Assistant instance from losing network connection.
-This also means that using the same subnet on multiple nodes for load balancing and failover is impossible with the current add-on behavior.

 ### Option: `proxy`